mpdup/dataform-ready-gcp/README.md

 terraform init
 ```

-Optional - If you want to deploy infrastructure into existing project, first execute
+Optional - If you want to deploy infrastructure into existing project, first execute.
+Project will be created if it does not exist

 ```
 google_project.sandbox_project your-existing-project-id